 - Companies are piloting new ways of supporting people to stay in the workforce longer

-ILC believes we need fresh thinking if we are to maximise the longevity dividend.
-Through Future of Ageing 2019, we will seek to reshape the debate about how business, the voluntary sector and Government can work together to deliver the economic potential of an ageing world.
+At Future of Ageing 2019, we reshaped the debate about how business, the voluntary sector and Government can work together to deliver the economic potential of an ageing world.

 - How can the longevity dividend be maximised?